LassoSoft/LassoGuide/lasso_guide_source/operations/containers.rst

    be efficiently added or removed from a list at the end or the beginning, but cannot be added into the middle.
-Lists do not support random access, so the only way to get particular elements from a list is through one of the iterative methods such as :ref:`query expressions <query-expressions>`.
+Lists do not support random access, so the only way to get particular elements from a list is through one of the iterative constructs such as :ref:`query expressions <query-expressions>`.

 Creating List Objects